CrashxZ/TelloCoordinateSystem/README.md

 tello.land()

-#Syntax : telloS.move(x,y,z)
+# Syntax : telloS.move(x,y,z)
-# note these are delta coordinates, ie or the change in coordinates.
+# Note these are delta coordinates, i.e. the change in coordinates.